 In March 1929 the Alfreds founded Valley Queen Cheese Factory in Milbank.
 From its humble beginnings it has grown and prospered to become a major cheese manufacturing plant and a market for mild produced in South Dakota and surrounding areas.

-Mailing Address:1224 Medary Avenue
+Physical Address:1224 Medary Avenue

 Brookings, SD 57007